umarhassan-mitodl/21g.059-spring-2008/content/pages/assignments.md

 *   Topic A: Write a critique of Hobbes from the perspective of Locke.
 *   Topic B: Write a critique of Hobbes from the perspective of Rousseau.

-Style: Limit quotations to a maximum of 50 words total and document your sources according to the MLA style manual ([here](http://web.mit.edu/writing/NEW/)), where you will also find pertinent advice on avoiding plagiarism.
+Style: Limit quotations to a maximum of 50 words total and document your sources according to the MLA style manual ({{% resource_link "9f468b21-c3ed-4d75-a801-609bc7465d86" "here" %}}), where you will also find pertinent advice on avoiding plagiarism.